No, not that kind of extinction. :-)

 - Excessive scratching: Your client scratches at scabs or wounds excessively to the point of causing harm.
 You used to tell him not to do this, and sometimes place him in time out.
 Now you place cotton gloves on his hands so he cannot cause harm by scratching.

 In my opinion another reason extinction isn't always appropriate is that it is extremely hard for non-professionals to implement.
 I have had parents tell me that doing an extinction procedure just feels wrong, and counter-intuitive.
-When doing an extinction procedure consistency must be 100%, so as an ABA professional it will be important to get the family on board with the treatment before you try to implement it.
+When doing an extinction procedure consistency must be really strong, so as an ABA professional it will be important to get the family on board with the treatment before you try to implement it.

 It might sound like an extinction procedure just means to ignore problem behaviors.
 There is an important distinction between Ignoring and Extinction.
 Ignoring is to not give your child attention because they are doing something you dont like or are seeking your attention in an inappropriate way.
 Extinction is a behavioral technique where you withhold reinforcement when the behavior occurs, so by definition you must know what the reinforcement is.
 Planned ignoring would only extinguish a behavior if the reinforcement was attention.
 If your client bites her arm because of sensory input and you ignore that, your ignoring will have no effect on the behavior.
 The child isn't biting for a reaction so you withholding a reaction doesn't matter.